-It helps if you refer to yourself in the first person, as in “I will help you achieve healthy fat loss!”.
+It helps to refer to yourself in the first person, as in, “I will help you achieve healthy fat loss!”.

 Having command statements or words in all caps and bold can send proactive energy through your business card.

-This gives recipients assurance that you mean business and will deliver the results they are looking for.
+This assures recipients that you mean business and will deliver the results they are looking for.